rpm0618/writeups/uiuctf2020/login_page/README.md

 The hints are nice, but not enough info for us to start guessing passwords (except maybe carl's), so we'll put these aside for now and return to the search page.

-## SQL Injection (Arbitraty Queries)
+## SQL Injection (Arbitrary Queries)

 Some might quibble about calling what we did in the above section SQL Injection, but what we're doing in this section definitely is!

-Our current goal is to find out more information about the strucute of the database, since there's a good chance that password information is stored in the same location as other user data.
+Our current goal is to find out more information about the structure of the database, since there's a good chance that password information is stored in the same location as other user data.
 We'll need to make some more complicated queries to do that.
 Unfortunately we're still stuck inside the `LIKE` operator.
 Let's see if we can get out of that.

 Taking another look at what we know of the query currently
 ```sql